WintonCentre/kcp/README.md

 6) The configuration is incomplete:-
     * Some hard coded features assume a transplant context.
     * Some hard coded names make sense only in a transplant context (e.g. 'organ' should be renamed)
 7) I suspect that there is a lot of run-time calculation that should be cached rather than repeated when a user switches between visualisations.
-It does appear to work fast enough in the transplants context, but may be worth optimising in a PREDICT like decision tool.
+It does appear to work fast enough in the kcp context, but may be worth optimising in a PREDICT like decision tool.
 8) We have not code or generalised features that would upgrade the tool to be more of a PREDICT-like decision tool.
 In particular:
     * Pluggable statistical models
     * Treatment inputs as well as patient characteristics